 Neck width.
 The width of the neck measured across the nut.
 We offer three standard nut widths for 5-string necks:

-1 3/16 – Our narrowest neck width, comes standard with the S model.
+1 3/16 – Our narrowest neck width, comes standard with the Bramble model or available by special order.

 Rim size (diameter).
 We offer several rim sizes depending on the type of sound desired: